kuddai/blog/_drafts/2018-03-25-approximate-reasoning.md

 ### Multiple paths

-People tend to be able to give multiple reasons for why the rain yesterday explains
+People tend to be able to give multiple reasons for why the rain yesterday explains the prescence of a god.
+Or why the cute-boy-next-door's actions indicate that he likes you.

+<side>The mistake we make is that we easily confuse related concepts, .</side>
+For a minute let us only condsider well defined reasoning. (meaning?)

 * What does connectedness imply?
-* What does it mean to be the shortest path? (nothing unless ??? -- depends on basis) *
+* What does it mean to be the shortest path? (it depends on the basis)
+* ??

 Does having two paths ($p_1, p_2$) from $a\rightarrow b$ imply that $p_1$ is equivalent to $p_2$?
 If we have two models, $m_1$ and $m_2$ that explain (a, b), which one is right?

 They are equivalent w.r.t the data we have, need to collect more data, use another measure to compare them, such as the `simplicity` of each model/path.

-##### Contradicting paths

 <side>This means $a$ may not imply $b$, but isn't that what we just showed by finding a path from $a\rightarrow b$?</side>
 What if we can use the database to find a path from $\neg a\rightarrow b$?
 How do we resolve this?

-This problem is normally not considered in most reasoning systems as we seek to build them so that they are consistent [ref 1](?), [ref 1](2), ...
+This problem, __inconsistency__, is normally not considered in most reasoning systems as we seek to build them so that they are consistent [ref 1](?), [ref 1](2), ...
 Thus a lot of time has been spent ...?
 Should this sort of behaviour even be allowed?
 What can it buy us?
 When is it necessary?

 # Approximate reasoning